mjordan/islandora_workbench_docs/docs/configuration.md

 # The values in this list of field templates are applied to every row in the
 # input CSV file before the CSV file is used to populate Drupal fields.
 The
-# field templates are also applied during the --check in order to validate
+# field templates are also applied during the "--check" in order to validate
 # the values of the fields.
 csv_field_templates:
  - field_member_of: 205
  - field_model: 25
 ```

-### Create nodes and media from files only
+### Create nodes and media from files (no input CSV file)

 ```
 task: create_from_files